 In the past, clerks were appointed for 4 years, 2 as Clerk preceded by 2 as Associate Clerk.
 Beginning in May, clerks will serve for 3 years, one as Rising Clerk, one as Clerk, and one as Outgoing Clerk.
 In addition to shortening terms, this will also give the Clerk greater support.

-Ministry & Worship and Oversight & Membership, each with 6 members, have been combined in one new 6-member committee, Spiritual Life & Membership.
+Ministry & Worship and Oversight & Membership, each with 6 Meeting members, have been combined in one new committee of 6 Meeting members: Spiritual Life & Membership.

-The new, smaller committee is made possible by assigning the pastoral functions formerly carried out by Oversight & Membership to a new Care Committee.
-A feature of this committee is that, though it has a convener approved by Meeting, it will not hold regular meetings but will rather respond directly to the material, health, and spiritual needs of community members as they arise.
+The new, smaller committee is made possible by assigning the personal-support functions formerly carried out by Oversight & Membership to a new Care Committee.
+A feature of this committee is that committee members need not be members of Meeting.
+The Care Committee, whose convenor is nominated and approved by Meeting, will rather respond directly to the material, health, and social needs of community members as they arise.

 In addition, three new working groups emerged that have already had a tremendous impact.